shavykashyap/satellite-attitude-feedback-quaternion/README.md

 ## 🔗 Related Work
 This project is part of my graduate research in **Controls** at the University of Washington’s Department of Aeronautics and Astronautics.

-Visit the [Projects page](https://your-portfolio-link.com/projects) on my portfolio site to explore more.

 ## 📄 License
 This repository is licensed under the [MIT License](./LICENSE).